 Emulsifiers - lecithins

-The principal sources of lecithins nowadays are soya bean and sunflowers.
-They are very commonly used in the food industry as they make an ingredient blend more uniformly, making it possible to mix ingredients like water and oil that would otherwise separate out.
+The main source of lecithins are soya beans and sunflowers.
+They are commonly used in the food industry as they help giving more uniformity to ingredient blends, making it possible for example to mix ingredients like water and oil that would otherwise separate.

-Lecithins are obtained from the oil of soya beans and sunflower seeds.
+Lecithins are obtained from soya beans and sunflower seeds.
 The process is very long but very simple.
-Oil is extracted from the cleaned seeds and then hot water is added.
-The lecithins bond to this water forming a complex that can be separated from the oil in a centrifuge.
-Purified lecithins are then obtained from this complex once it has been dried and filtered.
+From pressing the beans/seeds we obtain the oil, that is then added to hot water.
+The lecithins bond to this water and can be separated from the oil in a centrifuge.
+This complex is then dried and filtered, ready to be used in our products.

 Kinder selection and quality control